 “That’s right sir,” Karen replied as the group left the transporter room.

 “I know engineering was not your specialty in the academy, but I think your expertise on starship design, and the experience you gained aboard Enterprise makes you well-suited to the job at hand,” Patrick said, entering a turbolift, “Engineering.”
 He paused while the turbolift began to move.
 “After all, I was far from a command-track cadet myself, but fate and the COs I served under had other ideas.”

 In engineering, Data and Geordi LaForge were working on installing an updated cloaking device when Patrick and his crew walked in.
 “She’s almost ready, Captain,” Geordi said to Patrick.

 “It’s a prototype phase-cloak device,” Patrick replied.
 “The situation with the emergence of Baldwin caused the Romulans to re-negotiate with Starfleet.
 Basically, it was determined that the section of the Treaty of Algeron dealing with cloaking devices should be retroactively disallowed.
 Since Starfleet had yet to destroy this device, discovered by the Enterprise-D three years ago, we’ve decided to run further tests.”
 Patrick couldn’t keep the inside humor any longer and forced a giggle, “They had to compensate Admiral Pressman for his troubles.”

 Captain Sisko walked into the room, “I’m sorry to interrupt, but I have new orders for Baldwin.
 We have detected an unidentified ship adrift about 5 light-years away.
 Since you’re heading that direction, Starfleet has requested that you stop and investigate.”

-Another girl walked in.
-“The Bridge is ready when you are, captain, if you will come with me,” she said to Patrick, smiling.
+Another young walked in.
+“The Bridge is ready when you are, captain, if you will come with me,” she said to Patrick.